Skip to main content

 It’s a good idea to have a couple of places in mind where you can pop in and warm up.
 Here are a few suggestions:

-Caffe Vero: Caffe Vero is open year-round and situated across the street from Shepard Park.
+Caffe Vero: Caffe Vero is open year-round and situated at a new location at 35 Montcalm Street.
 Stop in for a cup of coffee and hang out for a bit.

 Lake George Beach Club: The Lake George Beach Club will be open on weekends during the Winter Carnival.
 When you need to warm up, slip by the ice bar patrons outside and duck indoors to enjoy a solid meal as you refuel.